chughes33/chughes33.github.io/README.md

 # chughes33.github.io
 My Website!

-This is my personal website to allow me to practice front end!
+A website I began building this summer to begin teaching myself HTML and CSS, and also have a place to store past CS projects.